 Executive 2019 - 2021

 Michelle graduated with a BSN degree from the Nursing Education Program of Saskatchewan in 2005.
 In 2014, she completed a Masters degree in Nursing and is currently a Nursing PhD Candidate at the University of Saskatchewan.
-Michelle’s areas of research include rural continuing nursing education, agricultural producer and family mental health, and patient-oriented research.
+Michelle’s areas of research include rural continuing nursing education, farmer and rancher mental health, patient-oriented research, and the impact of COVID-19 on rural and remote nurses.
 She is currently the Research Chair for Rural Health and teaches in the Saskatchewan Collaborative Bachelor of Science in Nursing Program at Saskatchewan Polytechnic.
 In addition to studying and having worked rural, Michelle resides on a ranch in rural Saskatchewan, so is very passionate about building capacity in this specialized area of nursing.
-Michelle is honored to be a part of CARRN and is looking forward to meeting more rural/remote RNs from across Canada through this association.
+Michelle is honored to be a part of CARRN and is looking forward to meeting more rural/remote nurses from across Canada through this association.

 Erika graduated from the University of Saskatchewan with a BSN in 2005, and since has had the opportunity to work in both large urban settings to small rural settings within Saskatchewan.
 Erika currently resides in rural Saskatchewan and supports rural health care teams.
 Since 2010, she has worked in Clinical Nurse Educator roles with a focus on rural health, rural health care delivery and rural health care settings.
 She is a certified instructor in a number of core courses that support our rural teams (ACLS, BLS, ENPC, TLR, WAVE, etc.).
 Erika teaches in casual roles for Saskatchewan Polytechnic - supporting the Practical Nursing Program, and for the Carlton Trail College - supporting the Continuing Care Assistant Program.
 Her nursing passions lie with the social determinants of health, health care education, health promotion, standardization, and communication processes.
 Erika believes connecting providers and resources is key to advancing and supporting health care across Canada.